rails/rails/guides/source/upgrading_ruby_on_rails.md

 Rails 4.0 has deprecated `ActionController::Base.page_cache_extension` option.
 Use `ActionController::Base.default_static_extension` instead.

-Rails 4.0 has removed Action and Page caching from ActionPack.
+Rails 4.0 has removed Action and Page caching from Action Pack.
 You will need to add the `actionpack-action_caching` gem in order to use `caches_action` and the `actionpack-page_caching` to use `caches_pages` in your controllers.